martelogan-legacy-projects/cheeky-chatbot/README.md

 ## Citation

-If you use or modify the fb-friendbot-factory project, please credit the author as
+If you use or modify the fb-friendbot-factory project, please credit the original author as

 * Logan Martel - https://github.com/martelogan